tianma8023/SmsCode/README.md

-# SmsCodeExtractor
+# SmsCode
-SmsCodeExtractor is non-xposed version of [XposedSmsCode](https://github.com/tianma8023/XposedSmsCode)。 It can recognize, parse SMS code and copy it to clipboard when a new message arrives, it can also auto-input SMS code.
+SmsCode is non-xposed version of [XposedSmsCode](https://github.com/tianma8023/XposedSmsCode)。 It can recognize, parse SMS code and copy it to clipboard when a new message arrives, it can also auto-input SMS code.

 [中文版说明](/README-CN.md)

 # Screenshots
 <img src="art/en/01.png" width="180"/><img src="art/en/02.png" width="180"/><img src="art/en/03.png" width="180"/><img src="art/en/04.png" width="180"/>

-You can download the latest App from [Coolapk](https://www.coolapk.com/apk/com.github.tianma8023.smscode) or [releases](https://github.com/tianma8023/SmsCodeExtractor/releases/).
+You can download the latest App from [Coolapk](https://www.coolapk.com/apk/com.github.tianma8023.smscode) or [releases](https://github.com/tianma8023/SmsCode/releases/).

 # Attention
 - **This module is suitable for AOSP ROM, it may not work well on other 3rd-party Rom.**